karellopez/BIDS-Manager/README.md

 **BIDS Manager** is a **PyQt-based** GUI that converts **DICOM** folders into **BIDS**-compliant datasets and allows easy metadata editing.

 ---
+# Documentation

+You can access to documentation through this [link](https://ancplaboldenburg.github.io/bids_manager_documentation/).
+You will find information on how to install and use BIDS-Manager.

 ## Requirements